Five lies students tell themselves about scholarships

 Besides the money, going through the scholarship essay writing experience builds valuable skills for co-op or summer job interviews because many of the same kinds of questions asked on scholarship applications are asked in interviews.

 Winning a scholarship also looks impressive on your resume.
+So there are lots of benefits of winning a scholarship besides the money.

 5. There will be other opportunities later.